 The shows—TNT’s The Closer, Heartland and Saving Grace, its limited series The Company, and TBS’ House of Payne, The Bill Engvall Show, My Boys and The Frank Show—will offer episodes online after they run on linear TV.
 They will launch on the networks’ Websites, TNT.tv and TBS.com, generally at 3 a.m. the next day and remain online for about a month.

-Time Warner’s Turner networks are the first major entertainment cable networks to stream full series runs of pricey new scripted originals.
+Time Warner’s Turner networks are the first major entertainment cable networks to stream full series runs of pricey, new scriptedoriginals, although more targeted networks like the young-skewing ABC Family channel and VH1 started last year.
 Cable networks typically have had a harder time than their broadcast counterparts in streaming shows online because they have to get both the rights from studios and the go-ahead from cable operators.
-More targeted cable networks, including ABC Family and VH1, have been streaming full season runs of originals for a year or longer.

 Operators have argued that cable networks’ streaming of shows lessens the amount of money the networks can command for carriage of their programming.
 Cable networks, unlike broadcast networks, earn revenue from carriage fees from the operators, in addition to advertising.